euan-smith/property-descriptor/README.md

   - Made the chainable methods return new objects, no longer possible to accidentally modify a reference to a prop object - warning also removed from doc.
   - Removed some code that had become unessesary due to the above change.
   - Reduced the code size a little
+  - Added a restriction on node version to package.json

+# Todo
+- Remove ES6 dependency

 #License